MONEY Master the Game is a practical crash course on personal finance and investment, helping readers to invest successfully and retire wealthy.

 The idea is that by being more conservative you will not lose much on your retirement day if there will be a financial crisis.

-The idea is good, but it often rests on a bad concepts: that bonds are safer than stocks.
+The idea is good, but it often rests on a bad concept: that bonds are safer than stocks.

-Tony Robbins lists six levels of financial success:
+Tony Robbins lists five levels of financial success:

 1. Financial Security: half the basic costs

-You are also allowed to takes risks to chase your dream: launch a startup or start freelancing for example.
+You are also allowed to take risks to chase your dream: launch a startup or start freelancing for example.

 2. Financial Vitality: half discretionary spending